tewksbum/ChatGPT/note-prompt.md

 Patriots Named One of Biggest Losers of 2022 NFL Offseason///Getty                                                                              New England Patriots                                                                                     While the New England Patriots have made some moves this offseason, some experts still think they lost out.ALL the latest Patriots news straight to your inbox!
 Join the Heavy on Patriots newsletter here!
 The Patriots are a year removed from an offseason where they spent an exorbitant amount.
 In 2021, New England brought in Jalen Mills, Nelson Agholor, Hunter Henry, Jonnu Smith, and Matthew Judon last offseason.
 While some of those moves were a success (Judon and Henry) some players struggled (Agholor and Smith).Bleacher Report’s Alex Ballentine took a look at the winners and losers of the 2022 offseason and while the rest of the AFC East improved, the same can’t be said for New England according to the analyst.“The Jets made this list as a winner,” Ballentine stated.
 “So did McDaniel and, by extension, the Dolphins.
 The Buffalo Bills are once again Super Bowl favorites.
 That leaves the Patriots as the only team within the division that can’t say it got appreciably better.”Ballentine added that while New England is a loser, Mac Jones could lift the Patriots into a playoff spot.“Fortunately, Mac Jones showed during his rookie year that he has the potential to be a franchise quarterback,” Ballentine continued.
 “His development could keep the Patriots in the thick of things within the division.
 But nothing the team did this offseason moves the needle.”Who Has New England Gained This Offseason?New England’s biggest move is without a doubt DeVante Parker.
 The wide receiver is now the only one on the Patriots roster to have ever recorded a 1,000 receiving yard season.
 While Parker struggled to stay healthy last season, New England will be looking to revitalize his career.Mack Wilson will be looking to do the same after he was traded to the Patriots in exchange for Chase Winovich.
 Both parts of the trade struggled with their now former teams and will be excited for a fresh start in 2022.New England also brought back Malcolm Butler.

+"""
+I want you to act as Bill Burr the stand-up comedian.
+Below I've provided you with some examples related to current events and you will use your wit, creativity, and observational skills to create a routine based on those examples.
+You should also be sure to incorporate personal anecdotes or experiences into the routine in order to make it more relatable and engaging for the audience.

+Context: